 Watermelon Granita may be the easiest recipe ever!
 Kids of any age can make and enjoy this refreshing summer treat that has just 3 ingredients and doesn’t require any fancy equipment.

 Let the good times roll!
-It’s summer.
-The weekends are lazy and relaxed.
-And, the watermelon is sweet.
+When watermelon season rolls around, the weekends are lazy and relaxed.
+And, backyard cooking is in full swing.

 As a matter of full disclosure, the pictures below are for a half batch of this recipe.
-We go big when we buy watermelon so we can eat it in slices, make Watermelon Salad with Basil, Feta and Balsamic Syrup or finely dice some pieces to put in a Fancy Salad with Fennel.
+We go big when we buy watermelon so we can eat it in slices, make Watermelon Salad or finely dice some pieces to put in a Fancy Salad with Fennel.

 The basic recipe has just 3 ingredients and the PERFECT recipe for any age to enjoy making.
 It doesn’t require an ice cream maker.
-Just a blender, fork and a little patience while it freezes.
+Just a blender, a fork, and a little patience while it freezes.

 1 – Purchase the perfect watermelon and cut it into cubes.